mcdickenson/data-algs-java/Assignments/7/compsci201_Huffman/README.txt

 Author: Matt Dickenson.
 I started this project on 4/8/2013 and completed it on 4/15/2013.
 The total time spent was about 14 hours.

-I did not consult with any other students during the course of this assignment.
+I did not consult with any other students or TAs/UTAs during the course of this assignment.
 Although we were allowed to work with other students, I worked alone on this assignment.
 I did not use any outside resources in completing this assignment other than the course webpage.